Gbukaa/security_week/kubernetes/README.md

 By the end of the week, the goal is to be able to answer "yes" to the week's primary question:

+* **Can you explain what Container Orchestration is?**
-* **Can you explain and use common Container Orchestration practices with K8s along with listing its main benefits and problem it solves?**
+* **Can you epxlain what problems Container Orchestration solves and what its main benefits are?**
+* **Can you use Kubernetes to deploy and manage simple applications running on a cluster?**
-* **Can you diagram the K8s cluster architecture and the different pieces that take part in it?**
+* **Can you diagram the Kubernetes cluster architecture and the different pieces that take part in it?**
-* **Can you work as part of a team to build your own EKS cluster?**
-* **Can you build your own K8s clusters locally using K3d?**
+* **Can you use EKS to run a Kubernetes cluster on AWS?
-* **Do you have an understanding of the main differences between running your own K8s cluster locally as opposed to using a service to provision them from AWS?**
+* **Can you describethe main differences between running your own K8s cluster as opposed to using a Cloud service like EKS?**

 ## Projects